Advancing Research on Unconscious Priming: When can Scientists Claim an Indirect Task Advantage?: Reanalysis of Influential Studies Finds Hardly any

 We now apply our reanalysis in a similar way to all other studies.
 For this, we present the data in a more compact fashion in Figure~\ref{fig:reanalysis}.
 For example, what we showed in Figures~\ref{fig:replicationComparison}b and \ref{fig:replicationComparison}d for the study of \citeA{Dehaene_etal_98} now corresponds to the lines 7 and 8 in Figure~\ref{fig:reanalysis}, showing the sensitivities for each task in Figure~\ref{fig:reanalysis}a and the difference of sensitivities in Figure~\ref{fig:reanalysis}b.

+When evaluating this figure, it is important to be aware that we used our benefit-of-the-doubt approach.
+For example, \citeA{Dehaene_etal_98} had two direct tasks, resulting in $d' = 0.2$ and $d' = 0.3$, respectively.
+As described above, we used the smaller of those values, thereby increasing the chances of finding an \ITA{}, which makes our arguments stronger if we nevertheless do not find an \ITA{} (cf. General Discussion).

+Inspecting the figure shows that in most studies the sensitivities of direct and indirect tasks have comparable sensitivities, such that the differences are small and not significantly different from zero.
+This is the case for 35 of the 44 differences between direct and indirect tasks (Figure~\ref{fig:reanalysis}b).
+This is in stark contrast to the fact that all studies claimed \ITA{}s in all these cases.

+Only in 8 of the 44 differences there is a significant difference in the direction of an \ITA{}, such that the indirect task has higher sensitivity than the direct task.
+These results are, however, intermixed with inverted differences in the same studies.
+For example, although \citeA{kunde2003conscious} have two significant differences in the direction of an \ITA{}, there are five differences pointing in the opposite direction within the same study (albeit those are not significantly different from zero).

+Finally, the largest of all differences is even inverted: In Experiment~1 of \citeA{Naccache_Dehaene_01_novelStimuli} there is a significantly higher sensitivity in the direct task than in the indirect task, just the opposite of an \ITA{}.

+To summarize, our reanalysis found significant \ITAs{} in only 8 out of 44 instances, which are spread across five different studies \cite{Finkbeiner_Palermo_09,kunde2003conscious,Naccache_etal_02,sumner2008mask,wang2017role}.
+Note that for multiple hypothesis testing, one would expect at least some false positive results.
+These results are intermixed with 35 inconclusive results and even an opposite result where the direct task showed significantly higher sensitivity than the indirect task \cite{Naccache_Dehaene_01_novelStimuli}.
 Inspecting Figure~\ref{fig:reanalysis} shows that there is no consistent evidence for an \ITA{} in any of the reanalyzed studies.
-The 15 studies often report multiple experiments, conditions or indirect measures, such that we investigated 44 claimed \ITAs{} in total.
-Not a single study showed \ITAs{} across all conditions, albeit all studies claimed ITAs{} for all conditions.
+Not a single study showed significant \ITAs{} in all conditions, albeit all studies claimed ITAs{} for all reanalyzed conditions.

-Our reanalysis found significant \ITAs{} in only eight instances, which are spread across five different studies \cite{Finkbeiner_Palermo_09,kunde2003conscious,Naccache_etal_02,sumner2008mask,wang2017role}.
-Note that for multiple hypothesis testing, one would expect at least some false positive results.
-These results are intermixed with 35 inconclusive results and even an opposite result where the direct task showed significantly larger sensitivity than the indirect task \cite{Naccache_Dehaene_01_novelStimuli}.